 Your Rights Under FERPA

-As a current or former Oregon Tech student, FERPA affords you certain rights regarding your education records: The right to inspect and review your records; The right to seek amendment of your records which you believe are inaccurate, misleading, or otherwise in violation of your privacy rights; The right to restrict the disclosure of Directory Information; and The right to file a complaint with the Department of Education’s Family Policy Compliance Office concerning alleged failures by the university to comply with the requirements of FERPA.
+As a current or former Oregon Tech student, FERPA affords you certain rights regarding your education records: The right to inspect and review your records through the University Registrar's Office and the right to seek amendment of your records which you believe are inaccurate, misleading, or otherwise in violation of your privacy rights; The right to restrict the disclosure of Directory Information; and The right to file a complaint with the Department of Education’s Family Policy Compliance Office concerning alleged failures by the university to comply with the requirements of FERPA.

 Release of Education Records